A Look Back at the American Muscle Car Wars of the 60s and 70s

-Ready to leap back in time with us to the days when it was all about who had the biggest engine, the fastest car, and the most fans willing to pay for it?
-We’re talking about the golden age of the muscle car, when bigger was better, and safety standards were still just in diapers.
+Ready to take a leap back in time with us?
+We're going back to the days when it was all about who had the biggest engine, the fastest car, and the most fans willing to pay for it.
+We’re talking about the golden age of the muscle car — when bigger was better, and safety standards were still just in diapers.

-From the early 60s to the mid 70s, it was an all-out war between the major auto manufacturers.
-Chevy, Ford, Mopar, AMC, and Studebaker: each trying to outperform and outsell the rest – and in the process, creating some of the most memorable production cars ever made.
+Starting in the early 60s and into the mid 70s, there was an all-out war between the major auto manufacturers.
+Chevy, Ford, Mopar, AMC, and Studebaker each tried to outperform and outsell the rest.
+In the process, some of the most memorable production cars ever were created.

 However you choose to define it, one thing’s for sure: they started out fast in the post-war era of the late 40s, and they only got faster.

-When you think about what led up to the muscle car era, you realize that it was all sort of inevitable.
+When you think about what led up to the muscle car era, you realize that it was pretty much inevitable.
 The world’s fascination with fast cars had been running strong since the invention of the automobile.
 From dirt tracks and sand beaches to desert salt flats, mechanics and racers across the country were continuously pushing the limits of what their cars could do in sanctioned, legal races.

-Car enthusiasts were also inspired by the legacy of Southern moonshiners and bootleggers, who modified their cars for top performance in the shipping and transportation of outlaw spirits.
-And with a nod to the super-tuned “stock cars” of old, NASCAR was born.
+Car enthusiasts were also inspired by the legacy of Southern moonshiners and bootleggers who modified their cars for top performance in the shipping and transportation of outlawed spirits.
+With a nod to the super-tuned “stock cars” of old, NASCAR was born.

 Who was really first?

-While car fans will argue over what they consider to be the first true muscle car, many will point to the 1949 Oldsmobile Rocket 88 as the one.
-It boasted the first high-compression overhead valve V8 and 303 cubic inch engine displacement, and threw out 135 horsepower and 263 lb-ft of torque, a combination that allowed it to win eight out of 10 NASCAR races during the 1950 season.
+While car fans will argue over what they consider to be the first true muscle car, many will point to the 1949 Oldsmobile Rocket 88 as The One.
+It boasted the first high-compression overhead valve V8 and 303 cubic inch engine displacement, and threw out 135 horsepower and 263 lb-ft of torque — a combination that allowed it to win 8 out of 10 NASCAR races during the 1950 season.

-Speaking of the 50s, this was the decade that really set the table for the modern muscle car phenomenon.
-Every major manufacturer had jumped into the game by the mid-50s, trying to create muscle cars for the masses.
-In the process, they would pioneer new innovations that would again, take motorsports to the next level.
-These included:
+Speaking of the 50s, this was the decade that really set the stage for the modern muscle car phenomenon.
+By the mid-50s, every major manufacturer had jumped into the game, trying to create muscle cars for the masses.
+In the process, they would pioneer new innovations that would again take motorsports to the next level.

-The 1955 Chrysler C-300 came with the automaker’s fairly recent invention.
+One of the most notable cars of this era, the 1955 Chrysler C-300 included that automaker’s fairly recent invention.
 The “Hemi” V-8 was an engine named for the hemispherical combustion chamber it used to improve airflow and boost output.
-It did just that, giving the C-300 its namesake’s worth of horsepower, and inspiring the marketing line: “America’s Most Powerful Car.”
+It did just that, giving the C-300 its namesake’s worth of horsepower and inspiring the marketing tag-line: “America’s Most Powerful Car.”

 As the 50s marched on, Chevy would offer fuel injection, Ford and Studebaker would bring supercharging to the market, and Pontiac offered a dual package of fuel injection and “tri-power,” consisting of three two-barrel carbs.

-But the late 50s would also bring tragedy, and a brief halt to organized racing.
+But the late 50s would also bring tragedy and a brief halt to organized racing.
 Following a horrific crash at the 24 Hour of Le Mans, the Automobile Manufacturer’s Association agreed to a 1957 ban on factory-sponsored racing.
-It would last six years, and when the ban was lifted, the muscle car scene was poised to change forever.
+This ban would last six years and when it was finally lifted, the muscle car scene was poised to change forever.

-But 1964 was the real beginning of the golden age of muscle cars.
+But 1964 saw the real beginning of the golden age of muscle cars.
 The Pontiac Tempest GTO was released, ignoring GM’s internal limitation of 330 cubic inches on small cars.
 The hope was that it would compete with the Plymouth Sport Fury and Dodge Polara 500, both of which had seen larger engine sizes coupled with smaller frames.
 The aim was simple: find the biggest engine you could and pair it with the lightest body possible.
 With 348 horsepower, the GTO could handle 0-60 in 6.6 seconds and a standing quarter-mile in 14.8 seconds.
-Coming in with a price tag of $3200, it sold over six times what was predicted in its first year alone.
+Coming in with a price tag of $3,200, it sold over six times the quantity of what was predicted in its first year alone.

 Over at Ford, they had developed their own contender: the Ford Thunderbolt.
 Complete with 427 cubic inches of output, it was considered too powerful (and dangerous) to drive, and only 127 were made.

 That same year, the famous Ford Mustang would be released.
-With its low price, good looks, and lower power output, it was considered to be a “pony car.”
+With its low price, good looks, and lower power output, many consider it to be the original “pony car.”
 A pony car, you ask?

-The term varies in meaning, from make to make, but a pony car is generally considered affectionately as a sub-category of the muscle car.
+This term can vary in meaning from make to make, but a pony car is generally considered affectionately as a sub-category of muscle cars.
 For some, it’s a step down in power.
 Usually compact in size, these sporty coupes or convertibles feature a long hood and short decklid.
-In addition to the Mustang, the pony car categorization included the Chevy Camaro, Dodge Challenger, and Plymouth Barracuda.
+In addition to the Mustang, the pony car category included the Chevy Camaro, Dodge Challenger, and Plymouth Barracuda.
 Throughout the 60s and 70s, these cars would offer stylish looks and affordable price tags, while several remained a bit short on performance.

-As the 60s rolled to an end, the American muscle car was at its peak.
+As the 60s drew to an end, the American muscle car was at its peak.
 But all great things must come to a screeching pause, right?
 Trouble was brewing for the car industry in the form of emission limits, insurance regulations, an oil crisis, and rising inflation.
-To meet government standards, manufacturers in the 70s and 80s would detune those powerful engines and add weight for sturdier -- but slower – performance.
-Eventually, people began to turn away from the muscle car.
+To meet government standards, manufacturers in the 70s and 80s would detune those powerful engines and add weight for sturdier — but slower — performance.
+Eventually, people began to turn away from muscle cars.